 The compiler translates your source files containing Synergy DBL statements into object files containing system-level information (in traditional Synergy) or assemblies (in Synergy .NET).
-See Building and Running Synergy Applications for information on compiling traditional Synergy applications and Compile page, Project Designer” for information on compiler options for Synergy .NET.
+See Building and Running Synergy Applications for information on compiling traditional Synergy applications and Compile page of Visual Studio project properties for information on compiler options for Synergy .NET.

 (traditional Synergy only) The linker combines the object files created by the compiler to produce executable code files.
 Building and Running Synergy Applications contains information about linking object files on your operating system.

 (traditional Synergy only) The librarian creates and maintains object libraries.
 See Building and Running Synergy Applications for information about the librarian.

 (traditional Synergy only) The Synergy runtime executes the actions requested by your Synergy programs.
 Instructions for invoking the runtime are provided in Building and Running Synergy Applications.